Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Design and Construction of the Prototype TPC

 \subsection{Light signal readout and transfer}

-Detection of VUV photons from both scintillation and electroluminescence processes is accomplished using arrays of \textit{Hamamatsu R8520-406} 1-inch PMTs, located at the top and bottom of the TPC.
+Detection of VUV photons from both scintillation and electroluminescence processes is accomplished using arrays of PMTs, located at the top and bottom of the TPC.
 These PMTs are arranged in a hexagonal pattern to ensure geometric coverage.
-Each PMT has a photon detection efficiency of approximately 30\% for xenon scintillation light at 178~nm and operates at a bias voltage of -800~V. The high voltage bias for each PMT is delivered by a \textit{CAEN A7030SN} power supply unit through 20~AWG single-core cables.
-The cables are insulated with polyimide (PI) film, employ silver-plated copper conductors, and are rated for operation up to 2000~VDC and at temperatures as low as 70~K, ensuring reliable performance in the LXe environment.
-Analog pulses from PMTs are transmitted using 26~AWG, 50$\mathrm{\Omega}$ coaxial cables, insulated with PI and shielded to minimize noise pickup.
-This cabling solution minimizes the outgassing rate, signal distortion, and noise pickup.
+Each PMT has a photon detection efficiency of approximately $\mathrm{30\%}$ for xenon scintillation light at $\mathrm{178~nm}$ and operates at a bias voltage of $\mathrm{-800~V}$.

+Each PMT is connected via two independent cables: a 20~AWG single-core wire delivering the high voltage bias from a \textit{CAEN A7030SN} supply, and a 26~AWG, $\mathrm{50~\Omega}$ coaxial cable for analog signal readout.
+Both cable types feature polyimide (PI) insulation and silver-plated copper conductors, selected specifically for their low outgassing rates and operation at cryogenic temperatures down to $\mathrm{170~K}$.
+Furthermore, the coaxial signal cable provides shielding to suppress noise pickup, with its $\mathrm{50~\Omega}$ characteristic impedance ensuring proper matching with the readout electronics.

 The connection between the internal cryogenic cabling and the external readout electronics described in Sec.~\ref{sec:daq} is established through multi-pin feedthroughs mounted on CF35 flanges.
 Commercial feedthroughs \textit{MPF A8232-5-CF}, compliant with the \textit{MIL-C-26482} standard, provide 32 gold-plated conductors rated for 1~kV per pin, offering low-resistance, high-integrity electrical connections.
-A total of three such feedthroughs are used to accommodate the 14 PMTs, with separate pins assigned for the signal, ground, and high voltage supply of each PMT channel.
+A total of two such feedthroughs are used to accommodate the 14 PMTs, with separate pins assigned for the signal, ground, and high voltage supply of each PMT channel.

 Accurate reconstruction of photoelectron (PE) counts from PMT waveforms requires precise calibration of the individual PMT gain and resolution.
 The calibration is performed by illuminating the PMTs with controlled LED pulses driven by a signal generator.
 The resulting charge spectra are recorded and statistically analyzed to obtain the single-photoelectron (SPE) response.